-Simple syrup is the ideal concoction to keep on hand in your refrigerator this summer to sweeten cold drinks, like tea or coffee.
+Learn how to make simple syrup in this easy recipe tutorial!
+It’s the ideal concoction to keep on hand in your refrigerator this summer to sweeten cold drinks, like tea or coffee.

 Simple syrup is just that.
 A simple syrup of sugar and water.
 It’s basically that supersaturated solution that Mr. Glahn had us make in 11th grade chemistry.
 Only it’s good.
 And you can eat it.